India is a fast-growing emerging market projected to significantly boost eCommerce sales in the Asia region.

 Despite difficulties importing to India, it's still a market that's worth looking into.
 In this post, we'll discuss the figures we're seeing in India's eCommerce space, what Indians are interested in buying online, purchasing preferences, and what you can expect when shipping to India.

-The growth of mobile online shopping in India
+The growth of online mobile shopping in India

 Research has shown that in 2016, approximately 23% of India’s internet users made online purchases using their mobile devices.
-Other research shows that approximately 27% of these online shoppers make monthly online purchases on mobile while 24% stated that they make weekly purchases on mobile.
+Other research shows that approximately 27% of these online shoppers make monthly online purchases on mobile while 24% stated that they make weekly online purchases on mobile.
 Sales from India’s mobile retail eCommerce is projected to generate approximately $63.5 billion by 2020.